Last reviewed on 4th September 2023 by Martin Alexander (Mortgage Advisor)

 How does a JBSP mortgage work?

 Up to four applicants can apply for a JBSP mortgage on a single property.
-Each mortgage lender varies in their criteria, but typically, four applicants are the maximum for any joint mortgage.
+Each mortgage lender varies in its criteria, but typically, four applicants are the maximum for any joint mortgage.
 You can also apply with just one additional applicant.
 Lenders will then assess the incomes of each applicant to calculate the amount they’ll lend.

 While most lenders require helpers to be family members, other lenders don’t have restrictions on who can be a non-proprietor.